bjdavey/SimpleScannerService/README.md

-Scanner APIs Service as a Windows Service
+Scanner APIs Service as a Windows Service/Windows EXE

 Note: works with Micrososft Windows only!